 Is Zelfa Barrett the man to become Manchester’s next boxing hero following in the footsteps of national treasure Ricky Hatton and more recently Anthony Crolla?

 Manager Steve Wood has teamed up with promoter Eddie Hearn who has the task of making ‘Brown Flash’ a mainstream star.

-Barrett is ranked at number six by the IBF and it seems certain that loftier world rankings are just around the corner.
+Barrett is ranked at number five by the IBF and it seems certain that loftier world rankings are just around the corner.